 - Stir in coconut flakes and dried fruit.

-- Cool, and store in airtight containers for up to a month. **12/13 update: If you want an even crunchier granola, cool for about 3 hours in the crock-pot in the "off" position, stirring every hour or so before placing it in an airtight container.
+- Cool, and store in airtight containers for up to a month. **12/13 update: If you want an even crunchier granola, after cooking the granola, cool for about 3 hours in the crock-pot in the "off" position, stirring every hour or so before placing it in an airtight container.

 Go here for the complete list of recipes.